 In the second year, students will take Community Linkage Projects and Survey Courses.
 In the Community Linkage Projects, students are expected to learn about diversity in the languages and culture of Japan through their interaction with society and to begin formulating their ideas for a future career.
 In the Survey Courses, students will start by learning the basics of various academic subjects to acquire a grounding to decide which fields they would like to explore in greater depth.
-Students have to plan carefully and take Survey Courses that are relevant to their chosen Graduation Project subject.
+Students have to plan carefully and take Survey Courses that are relevant to their Graduation Project subject which will be chosen in the third year.
 This will also be the time to start thinking about their third-year Seminar Courses.